 thanks to friends, family, and fans who support my work.

-aka Taralie Peterson other known solo work as Tar Pet and in the long running music group Spires that in the Sunset Rise.
+aka Taralie Peterson also as Tekla Peterson and in the long running music group Spires that in the Sunset Rise.
+As Louise